Our Current and Recent Research Students

 Mr Mark Anderson

-Mark Anderson received his BA in English from the University of Cambridge and a postgraduate teaching qualification from the same institution.
-An experienced teacher, in 2010 he returned to academic study and in 2011 was awarded an MA with Distinction in Poetry Studies and the Raman Selden Memorial Prize from the University of Durham.
+I received my BA in English from the University of Cambridge and a postgraduate teaching qualification from the same institution.
+An experienced teacher, in 2010 I returned to academic study and in 2011 was awarded an MA with Distinction in Poetry Studies and the Raman Selden Memorial Prize from the University of Durham.

 Interested in studying with us?
 Sign-up to receive our newsletters for prospective postgraduate students.